enowars/enowars.github.io/_posts/2019-07-12-scoring-issues-1.md

 ```
 so every flag was used during the calculation of every service.

-We were able to address this issue quickly, and recalculated the scoreboard after ENOWARS3 finished.
+We were able to address this issue quickly, and recalculated the points after ENOWARS3 finished.